-VERY Large Quantities (20+): Library or school clean-outs are too big for us to process through the Recycling Centers, but we can take them at events by special arrangement.
+VERY Large Quantities (20+ boxes): Library or school clean-outs may be too big for us to process through the Recycling Centers, but we can take them by special arrangement.
 Please call Fred at Pacesetter Books (630-308-6387; email@example.com) to discuss options.

 For questions about the program:

 Contact the Kane County Recycling Coordinator, firstname.lastname@example.org; 630-208-3841

 Kane County began accepting books at the Recycling Centers, starting in December of 2020 as a pilot program, to assess the viability and the logistics of delivering this service at the Recycling Centers.